bencheee/BlackJack/README.md

 - As a casual player, I want to be challenged and entertained.

-    - Different combinations of cards, different betting strategies and in game decisions made by user combined with many possible game outcomes make every round of the game a unique experience for the user.
+    - Different combinations of cards, betting strategies and in game decisions made by user combined with many possible game outcomes make every round of the game a unique experience for the user.

 - As a casual player, I want to get notified about the score in real time so I can adapt my strategy accordingly.